The Definitive Guide to Sightseeing

 18. Argentat sur Dordogne (2hrs 4mins/140km)

-Situated on the banks of the Dordogne, Argentat sur Dordogne was for centuries a major trading port.
-Traditional flat-bottomed Gabare boats once left from Quai Lestourgie loaded with local products such as wood, leather, and oil.
-Today the riverside quays, still paved with traditional stone, are lined with old fisherman's houses bearing stone-covered towers and pepperpot roofs.
+Situated on the banks of the Dordogne, Argentat-sur-Dordogne was for centuries a major port of trade.
+Traditional flat-bottomed Gabare boats, once left from Quai Lestourgie, were loaded with local products such as wood, leather, and oil.
+Today, the riverside quays, still paved with traditional stone, are lined with old fishermen's houses bearing stone-covered towers and pepperpot roofs.
 Don’t miss St Claire Street and the Hotel de Turrene.

 19. Ussel (2 hrs 4mins/171km)

-The old town is home to Renaissance-style houses, a local museum and churches housing some fine examples of religious art.
+The old town is home to Renaissance-style houses, a local museum, and churches that house some fine examples of religious art.
 Visit the Pelards Fountain on Place Joffre and the Roman eagle on Place Voltaire.
-The 18th-century Bonnot de Bay mansion houses tools from yesteryear and liturgical books and tapestries.
-See the turreted house called Imprimerie which is dedicated to lithographic and typographic printing.
-The 15th-century chapel of the Penitents had fine examples of religious art and a superb Baroque centrepiece.
+The 18th-century Bonnot de Bay mansion houses tools from yesteryear, liturgical books, and tapestries.
+See the turreted house called Imprimerie, which is dedicated to lithographic and typographic printing.
+The 15th-century Chapel of the Penitents had fine examples of religious art and a superb Baroque centrepiece.

-Nearby ‘Le Jardin de la Ganille' is a beautiful garden with an altitude of 650m with acid soil and over 800 plants.
-Visit on Saturdays only from 9 am to 7 pm from June to September by appointment.
+Nearby ‘Le Jardin de la Ganille' is a beautiful garden located at an altitude of 650m, with acidic soil and over 800 plants.
+Visits are available on Saturdays only from 9 am to 7 pm from June to September by appointment.

 20. Beaulieu-sur-Dordogne (2hr 10mins/144km)

-This pretty medieval village on the banks of the river Dordogne is nicknamed the ‘Limousin Riviera’ because of its mild climate.
+This picturesque medieval village, situated on the banks of the River Dordogne, is nicknamed the ‘Limousin Riviera’ due to its mild climate.
 Perfect for its famous strawberry culture, which is celebrated the first weekend in May with a Strawberry Festival.
-In the abbey church see the tympanum depicting the Last Supper, one of the finest in France.
+In the abbey church, see the tympanum depicting the Last Supper, one of the finest in France.
 Browse the boutiques and antique shops around the main square and enjoy the fine architecture of the medieval period.
-Take a walk down to the river where there is a lovely church, and cross the river for the best photographic views.
-Enjoy a trip down the river on a riverboat (Gabare) or simply just stroll its scenic banks looking for the best spot perfect for a picnic.
+Take a walk down to the river, where you'll find a lovely church, and cross the river for the best photographic views.
+Enjoy a trip down the river on a riverboat (Gabare) or stroll its scenic banks, looking for the perfect spot for a picnic.

 Don’t miss nearby: